 Ready to start planning your Crunch?

 We’ve created a Crunch Guide with information on sourcing your produce, curriculum connections, social media and press release templates to help you share your Crunch with the local community, and more.
-This year’s Crunch Guide also includes tips for Crunching during almost post-COVID-19.
+This year’s Crunch Guide also includes tips for Crunching during post-COVID-19.

-You will receive an email with a link to download the 2022 Crunch Guide upon submission of the form.
+Click here to register for the 2023 Crunch!
+You will receive an email with a link to download the 2023 Crunch Guide upon submission of the form.
+Click here for the 2023 one page Crunch Flyer!

 PLEASE NOTE: The registration form is a Google Doc.
 If you cannot access it, please contact the Growing Minds team at (828) 236-1282 to sign up.